 Here are some key features that distinguish ABNs from other Medicare notices:

-2. Timing: The provider must give an ABN before providing a service or item.
-This lets the beneficiary consider their options and seek other sources of coverage if necessary.
+- Timing: The provider must provide an ABN before providing a service or item.
+This allows the beneficiary to consider their options and seek other sources of coverage if necessary.

 In contrast, a NEMB notice specifies services or items not covered under Medicare, while an MSN notice lays out the covered services or items a beneficiary has received.